Scalingo/documentation/_posts/languages/ruby/2000-01-01-getting-started-with-ruby.md

 $ bundle init
 ```

 This will create a file name `Gemfile`.
-This file will be used for describing gem dependencies for your ruby application.
+This file will be used for describing gem dependencies for
+your Ruby application.

-## Create your ruby application
+## Create your Ruby application

 <aside class="note" markdown="1">
-For this example we will use the sinatra http framework but any ruby http framework works on Scalingo
+For this example we will use the Sinatra HTTP framework, but any Ruby HTTP framework works on
+Scalingo.
 </aside>

 Let's start by adding the `sinatra` gem to our `Gemfile` by adding the following line at the end of the file: